marco-antonio-bejar-villalba/PracticalMachineLearningAssigment/Readme.md

 So, the best performance is with the random forest using only 36 variables.

-Using this model for the data to answer the test in cursera:
+Using this model for the data to answer the test in coursera:

     predTotRandmForest<-predict(modelRandomForest,newdata=dataValidation,type="class")
     predTotRandmForest